Dark-Alone/MapOfRussia/README.md

 - SwiftUI interface
 - getting data from the server
-- parsing JSON from the data
+- parsing JSON from the data with Codable
 - tap on the hightlited region to see the length of it borders
 - dark mode for map